RunLLM/gitbook/workflows/creating-a-workflow.md

 print(flow.id())
 ```

+By default, the workflow is published using Aqueduct Python execution engine that runs on the same machine as the server, but if we want to customize the execution engine, check out [compute-integrations.md](../integrations/using-integrations/compute-integrations.md "mention").

 There are a few key arguments here, and we'll go through the one by one:

 * `name`: This is probably self-explanatory, but every workflow is given a unique name.